 We are seeking candidates who have

 - Coursework in art history, American history, African American Studies, and related fields

-- An interest in archives or archival research
+- A demonstrated interest in archives or archival research

 - Ability to work independently